3pillarlabs/aws-billing-visualization/README.md

     * Choose Blank function Blueprint by selecting runtime "Node.js 6.10".
     * Click Next button on Configure triggers.
     * Enter lambda function name and description and choose option "upload a zip file" from code entry type.
+    * Go to <Project ROOT>/lambdas/s3-csv-to-es-importer, run npm install and create zip file to be used lambda zip package.
+Make sure zip file does not have a folder inside it, zip content should be direct content of s3-csv-to-es-importer directory including node_modules.
-    * Upload lambda package zip
+    * Upload lambda zip package.
     * Enter Environment variables key:host and value will be elastic search domain endpoint.
     * Select appropriate role who have sufficient permission to call other lambda function and s3 bucket.
     * Click "Advanced Settings" and set memory value to 512.